 - Donate for our ongoing costs, e.g. the server infrastructure.
 We are a non-profit organization and any funds will be used for our goal of documenting and indexing all comics.

-- We need volunteer web designers and programmers!
+We need volunteer web designers and programmers!
 Please contact the

-gcd-tech group or visit our technical documentation if you
+or visit our

 if you can help with any of these roles:

 - Python / Django programming

-- Elasticsearch search server together with Haystack
+- ElasticSearch search server

 - Web Services API